smruthig/Stock-Price-Forecasting-and-Model-Comparison/README.md

 # Analysis

 The linear regression model was simpler, avoided overfitting the seasonal patterns, and handled the fluctuations better than time series models.
-It had an RMSE of around 160 on the test set while SARIMAX achieved RMSE of 165.
+It had an RMSE of around 1.45 on the test set while SARIMAX achieved a much higher RMSE.

 Even after tuning SARIMAX, the regression model was more robust.
 This indicates that classical regression is well-suited for this type of stock price forecasting problem, where a linear combination of the open, high, low prices and volume provides a good fit.